G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/llm_node_guide.md

 -   **`structured_output`** (Dict[str, Any] | `null`): If `output_schema` was configured (and the model successfully produced compliant output), this holds the parsed JSON object matching the schema. `null` otherwise or if parsing failed.
 -   **`tool_calls`** (List[`ToolCall`] | `null`): If the LLM requested tool calls, this list contains objects with `tool_name`, `tool_input` (arguments dict), and `tool_id`. `null` otherwise. **Note:** Internal calls used by some providers for structured output (e.g., by Anthropic) are filtered out and won't appear here; the result will be in `structured_output`.
 -   **`web_search_result`** (`WebSearchResult` | `null`): If web search was used (either via `web_search_options` or an inbuilt search tool), this field contains the results.
 It includes an optional list of `citations` (each with `url`, `title`, `snippet`, `timestamp`, and `metadata`) and potentially `search_metadata` from the provider. `null` if web search was not used or yielded no results.
 See `llm_node.py:_parse_search_results` and `_parse_citations_from_response` for parsing logic.
+-   **`summarized_messages`** (List[Message Object] | `null`): **For iterative compaction:** If prompt compaction was triggered during this turn, this field contains the compacted message history.
+Feed this into the next `LLMNode`'s `summarized_messages` input to enable progressive reduction across turns.
+If no compaction occurred (e.g., context limit not reached), this will be `null` - in which case continue using the previous turn's `summarized_messages` or fall back to `current_messages`.
+See the "Continuous Iterative Compaction" section below for usage patterns.

 ## Example (`GraphSchema`)